Are you tired of winging it when publishing on social media? Do you feel like you’re always scrambling for fresh content?

 Do you want to create a social media content calendar that inspires the entire team to work with you?

 Involve them in the creation process!
-Source content ideas from the people accountable for various tasks on your team.
+Source content ideas from the team members accountable for various tasks.

-Make sure to create a simple system where all the team members have access to the best tools to help them contribute to your efforts.
+Create a simple system where all team members can access the best tools to contribute to your efforts.
 Copywriters and graphic designers, for instance, should have access to the right parts of the calendar to make collaboration easier.

 Provide avenues for continuous feedback from all the stakeholders to help identify the areas where you may need to pull back or add extra flare.